Will-Wright/image-segmentation/README.md

 Source files:

-* `./src/SDPSubspaceSolver.py`: solves normalized cuts eigenvalue problem as a subspace SDP.
+* `./src/SDPSubspaceSolver/*`: our new method which solves the image segmentation eigenvalue problem as a subspace SDP (semidefinite program).
 Requires 50% to 80% fewer flops than first-order methods.
-   - Status: not done

-* `./src/NewtonEigSolver/*`:
+* `./src/NewtonEigSolver/*`: an implementation of the original Newton method for the image segmentation problem by Eriksson, et al.

 * `./src/GetAdjMat.py`: computes the pixel adjacency matrix in `O(n)` flops, where `n` is the number of pixels.
 The current method in `scikit-image` requires `O(n^2)`.
    - Status: not done.
 Need to finish coding binary ops on adjacency relations.

-* `./src/SolveSDPwithCvxopt.py`: transforms SDP (semidefinite program) into  appropriate model format and solves it with `cvxopt` optimization package.
+* `./src/SolveSDPwithCvxopt.py`: transforms SDP into  appropriate model format and solves it with `cvxopt` optimization package.
    - Status: done

 * `./test/`: contains test images and prototyping files for use in finishing package.